grayhemp/pgcookbook/database_server_configuration.md

     kern.maxfiles=65535
     kern.maxfilesperproc=65535

+And increase maximum number of open files on the system for `postgres` in `/etc/security/limits.conf`.

+    postgres        soft    nofile           65535
+    postgres        hard    nofile           65535

-`pdflush` tuning to prevent lag spikes for old Linux kernels.
+`pdflush` tuning to prevent lag spikes for old Linux kernels (consult with your kernel docs).

     vm.dirty_ratio = 10
     vm.dirty_background_ratio = 1